 Make a Difference Award

 The Make A Difference award is earned by planning and executing your own community service project.
-Projects must be submitted to the club leader or parent for approval prior to execution.
 Keep in mind that while kids can ask adults for help, they should lead as much of the project themselves as they can.

 A guideline for some age appropriate projects follows: